 “The idea is to create an account that resembles an actual person but can fly under the radar of traditional fraud detection methods,” he says.

-But if you are the unlucky soul whose Social Security number is used, or some of your other personal information is used for a synthetic identity fraud scam, you could spend a considerable amount of time and energy recovering from the damage.
+But if you are the unlucky soul whose Social Security number is used, or if some of your other personal information is used for a synthetic identity fraud scam, you could spend a considerable amount of time and energy recovering from the damage.

 Fortunately, you can take steps to ensure no new accounts are opened in your name.
 Ayers recommends regularly monitoring your credit reports for suspicious activity.
 You can even freeze your credit reports so no one (not even you) can open an account in your name until your account is formally “unfrozen.”